I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 Even if the abuser has not been convicted or a crime and doesn’t have a restraining order issued against him/her, s/he cannot have or buy a gun for the following other reasons according to Rhode Island state law:

-- s/he is under guardianship, treatment, or confinement due to being mentally incompetent;
+- is under guardianship, treatment, or confinement due to being mentally incompetent;

-- s/he has been adjudicated, is under treatment, is under confinement as a drug addict.*
+- has been adjudicated, is under treatment, or is under confinement as a drug addict;2 or

-For additional information on gun laws in Rhode Island, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in Rhode Island, you can go to the Giffords Law Center website.